sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 The Service Provider or Relying Party requests either an authenticated identifier, attributes or both from the OP.
 As target User audiences are diverse, multiple types of identifiers can be supported.

 ## Supported Client types
-This profile supports several types of Client applications.
-This profile makes specific design considerations related to security and platform capabilities with the following types of Client applications in mind:
+This profile supports several types of Client applications to which specific design considerations related to security and platform capabilities apply.
+The following main types of Client applications are supported by this profile:

-Web applications

-> Web applications run on a web server.
-These are considered as confidential clients by Section 2.1 of OAuth 2.0 [RFC6749], as they are capable of securely authenticating themselves and of maintaining the confidentiality of secrets (e.g. client credentials and tokens).
+- **Web applications** are applications that run on a web server.
+Web applications are capable of securely authenticating themselves and of maintaining the confidentiality of secrets (e.g. client credentials and tokens) and are therefore designated as *confidential* clients by Section 2.1 of OAuth 2.0 [RFC6749].

-Browser-based applications

-> Browser-based applications are dynamically downloaded and executed in a web browser and are also sometimes referred to as *single-page applications*.
-As protocol data and credentials are easily accessible to the End-User, these clients are considered as public clients by Section 2.1 of OAuth 2.0 [RFC6749].
-This profile builds upon best practices for these applications, such as specified in OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps), along with additional security and privacy considerations.
+- **Browser-based applications** are applications that are dynamically downloaded and executed in a web browser that are also sometimes referred to as *single-page applications*.
+Browser-based applications are not capable of maintaining the confidentiality of secrets, as they are easily accessible to the End-User, and therefore designated as *public* clients by Section 2.1 of OAuth 2.0 [RFC6749].

-Native applications
+- **Native applications** are applications installed and executed on the device used by the resource owner (i.e. desktop applications, native mobile applications).
+Native applications are not capable of maintaining the confidentiality of client credentials, but can sufficiently protect dynamically issued credentials such as tokens.
+OAuth 2.0 [RFC6749] classifies native applications as public clients, except when they are provisioned per-instance secrets via mechanisms like Dynamic Client Registration.
+- **Hybrid applications** are applications implemented using web-based technology but distributed as a native app; these are considered equivalent to native applications for the purpose of this profile.

+This profile builds upon security and usability best practices for Browser-based applications based on [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps) and for Native apps based on [[rfc8252]], along with additional security and privacy considerations.

-> Native applications are clients installed and executed on the device used by the resource owner (i.e., desktop applications, native mobile applications).
-Except when using a mechanism like Dynamic Client Registration [RFC7591] to provision per-instance secrets, native apps are classified as public clients, as defined by Section 2.1 of OAuth 2.0 [RFC6749].
-Native apps for which this is not the case--where the generic software package itself (in an _appstore_) is configured as a single Client--are *explicitly prohibited* under this profile.
-This profile builds upon best practices for Native applications, such as specified in [[rfc8252]], along with additional security and privacy considerations.
+TODO: is dit constraint nog relevant: Native apps for which this is not the case--where the generic software package itself (in an _appstore_) is configured as a single Client--are *explicitly prohibited* under this profile.

-Hybrid applications

-> Applications implemented using web-based technology but distributed as a native app, are considered equivalent to native apps for the purpose of this profile.

 ## Representation
 This profile supports several Use Cases for representation, which applies when an End-User intends to consume an online Service that requires authentication on behalf of a Natural Person or Legal Entity (the Service Consumer).
 The End-User is a Natural Person, representing the Service Consumer through a representation relationship.
 The relationship has to be formalized and may be either a direct relationship, either voluntarily on legal grounds, or a chain of representation relationships.
 The formalization of these relationships is out of scope of this profile.